-Things to do
+Things to do: Phnom Penh

 When to go

 The city streets are very quiet over Pchum Ben, the festival of the ancestor spirits, in September and during the Khmer New Year festival in mid-April, when most of Phnom Penh’s inhabitants head to their countryside villages.
 Check out a pagoda, either in the city or its outskirts at these times – they’ll be filled with incense and colourful offerings.
-The Water Festival takes place from mid-October to November, at which time dragon boats race down the rivers.Back to top
+The Water Festival takes place from mid-October to November, when dragon boats race down the rivers.Back to top

 Phnom Penh’s roads have greatly improved over the past 10 years and it’s nice to stroll along the riverside and the area surrounding the Royal Palace on foot or in a cyclo.
 Otherwise, taxis are available – ask someone at your hotel to arrange one first – and tuk tuks abound.
 It’s best to negotiate a price beforehand.
 It’s usually USD $3-5 for a one-way trip in town and less than USD $10 for a return.Back to top